AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why we chose it

-Travelers’ average car insurance cost after an at-fault accident falls well below the national average.
-In some states, Travelers has an additional feature for accident forgiveness, which will help drivers avoid a rate increase after their first accident.
-Travelers also offers competitive rates for senior drivers, drivers with a speeding ticket, and high-risk drivers.
+GEICO’s average car insurance cost after an at-fault accident falls well below the national average.
+The provider offers a smooth digital experience for drivers who prefer to get quotes and purchase policies online.
+GEICO also offers competitive rates for senior drivers and drivers with a speeding ticket.

 Who it’s best for

-Travelers is a great option for drivers looking to bundle their home and auto insurance.
-However, for those looking for a company with high customer satisfaction scores, Travelers may not be the best choice.
-It is worth getting a quote from Travelers if you are looking for the cheapest option for auto insurance after an at-fault accident.
+GEICO is a great option for drivers looking to buy car insurance policies online.
+However, for those looking for a company with high customer satisfaction scores, GEICO may not be the best choice.
+It is worth getting a quote from GEICO if you are looking for an affordable option for auto insurance after an at-fault accident.

 Category Full Coverage Average with Clean Record Average After At-Fault Accident Average Increase After Accident